dhellmann/pymotw/PyMOTW/urllib2/index.rst

 Custom Protocol Handlers
 ========================

-urllib2 has built-in support for HTTP(S), FTP, and local file access.
+:mod:`urllib2` has built-in support for HTTP(S), FTP, and local file access.
 If you need to add support for other URL types, you can register your own protocol handler to be invoked as needed.
-For example, if you want to support URLs pointing to arbitrary files on remote NFS servers, without requiring your users to mount the path manually, would create a class derived from BaseHandler and with a method ``nfs_open()``.
+For example, if you want to support URLs pointing to arbitrary files on remote NFS servers, without requiring your users to mount the path manually, would create a class derived from :class:`BaseHandler` and with a method :func:`nfs_open()`.

-The protocol open method takes a single argument, the Request instance, and it should return an object with a read() method that can be used to read the data, an info() method to return the response headers, and geturl() to return the actual URL of the file being read.
-A simple way to achieve that is to create an instance of ``urllib.addurlinfo``, passing the headers, URL, and open file handle in to the constructor.
+The protocol :func:`open()` method takes a single argument, the :class:`Request` instance, and it should return an object with a :func:`read()` method that can be used to read the data, an :func:`info()` method to return the response headers, and :func:`geturl()` to return the actual URL of the file being read.
+A simple way to achieve that is to create an instance of :class:`urllib.addurlinfo`, passing the headers, URL, and open file handle in to the constructor.

 .. include:: urllib2_nfs_handler.py
     :literal:
     :start-after: #end_pymotw_header

-The FauxNFSHandler and NFSFile classes print messages to illustrate where a real implementation would add mount and unmount calls.
-Since this is just a simulation, FauxNFSHandler is primed with the name of a temporary directory where it should look for all of its files.
+The :class:`FauxNFSHandler` and :class:`NFSFile` classes print
+messages to illustrate where a real implementation would add mount and unmount calls.
+Since this is just a simulation, :class:`FauxNFSHandler` is primed with the name of a temporary directory where it should look for all of its files.

 ::